 - Ideas for left overs and reheating salmon.
 This recipe is best enjoyed the day it is made.
 However, if you do have leftovers, a great idea is to use the cold left-over salmon on top of salad greens.
 You can use a little of the sauce for dressing.
 If you want to reheat the salmon, please do so ever so gently.
 Using the microwave and heating in 15 second increments on 50% power.
 You don’t want to cook the meat, you just want it warm enough to enjoy.

-What to serve with this Orange Salmon With Caper Sauce?
+What to serve with Salmon with Caper Sauce?

 You’re preparing a very easy salmon dinner recipe, so keep things simple.
 I served the salmon with steamed broccoli and pearl couscous.
 Garlic Butter Baked Potatoes would be divine, or even just a special tossed salad would make this a light meal.